Through the Looking Glass (Siouxsie and the Banshees album)

 Through the Looking Glass is the eighth studio album by the English rock band Siouxsie and the Banshees.
 The album is a collection of cover versions.
 It was co-produced with Mike Hedges and released in March 1987 on Polydor.
-Through the Looking Glass included two singles; "This Wheel's on Fire" and "The Passenger".
+Through the Looking Glass included two singles: "This Wheel's on Fire" and "The Passenger".
 It was the second and final album recorded with guitarist John Valentine Carruthers.
-Some of their cover songs were praised by the original artists themselves.
+Some of their cover songs were praised by the original artists.

-In October 2024 the album was reissued on crystal clear vinyl with new artwork featuring a mirror effect sleeve.
-A limited edition with an extra fold-out poster was available.
+In October 2024 the album was reissued on crystal-clear vinyl with new artwork featuring a mirror-effect sleeve with a circular die-cut centre section both front and back.
+A limited edition with an extra fold-out poster was also released.

 History

 The title of the record, Through the Looking Glass, referred to Lewis Carroll's book of the same name.
 The band had already been inspired by Carroll's work when naming their label, Wonderland, which was derived from Alice's Adventures in Wonderland.
 The record was also an ode to David Bowie's Pin Ups, a covers album recorded in the early 1970s.
 After spending more than a year working on 1986's Tinderbox, the Banshees wanted spontaneity, and quickly returned to the studio after the tour, to record their own covers album.
 It was a project they had been considering since recording a version of the Beatles's "Dear Prudence" in 1983.

 For the Through the Looking Glass sessions, which took place in August and September 1986, they chose material mainly dating from the first half of the 1970s, from an era preceding the 1976 formation of their band.
 Most of the songs were from artists who had influenced them: Roxy Music, John Cale, Iggy Pop, the Doors and Kraftwerk.
 Producer Mike Hedges, who hadn't worked with them since 1984, was called back.
 The instrumentation was different; for this album, they hired other instrumentalists including a brass section and a harpist.
 Musician Martin McCarrick, who would become an official member of the Banshees after this album, created string arrangements for several tracks.

 The band's version of Iggy Pop song "The Passenger" featured brass arrangements played by Pete Thoms and Luke Tunney, who had already worked with Siouxsie and Budgie on the Creatures' single "Right Now".